LivelyDismay/Learn-To-Mod/lessons/Making a Simple Patch With the CK.md

-# Making a Simple Patch With the Creation Kit
+# Introduction to the Creation Kit - Making a Simple Worldspace Patch

 Hey, we haven’t touched on anything in the CK yet, have we?
 Well, that certainly can’t stand.
 Let’s get in there!